How hard is it to verify a classical shadow?: Complexity of

 \subsection{Exponentially many observables ($\ObsConExp$)}

 We now move to analyze the case where the observables can be exponentially many, albeit we have succinct access to them.
-Here the super-verifier machinery we developed for the $\poly$ regime will help us extract completeness results for $\ObsCon_{\exp}$ immediately. \begin{definition} [$\ObsConExp$] Same as \cref{def:obscon} with $m=\exp(n)$. \end{definition} \begin{proposition} {prop: CSV_{exp} in} $\ObsConExp \in \SuperQMAExp. $ \end{proposition} \begin{proof} The proof follows in the same manner as in the $\poly$-case, \cref{prop:ObsCon_{poly}-in-QMAplus}.
+Here the super-verifier machinery we developed for the $\poly$ regime will help us extract completeness results for $\ObsConExp$ immediately. \begin{definition} [$\ObsConExp$] Same as \cref{def:obscon} with $m=\exp(n)$. \end{definition} \begin{proposition} $\ObsConExp \in \SuperQMAExp. $ \end{proposition} \begin{proof} The proof follows in the same manner as in the $\poly$-case, \cref{prop:obsconpoly-in-superqmapoly}.
 The verifier only needs to generate and execute a single, randomly chosen check $(O_i,y_i)$.
 Since the $\ObsConExp$ instance guarantees that any such pair can be generated in polynomial time given the index i, the verifier remains efficient.
-The soundness guarantee of $1/m$ holds, where $m$ is now exponential in the number of qubits. \end{proof}

-\begin{proposition} {prop:CSV_{exp} hard} $\ObsConExp$ is $\SuperQMAExp$-hard. \end{proposition} \begin{proof} The proof again carries over from the $\poly$ case.
-Here for each one of the exponentially many checks of the $\SuperQMAExp$, the mapping in \cref{prop:ObsCon_{poly}-hard-QMAplus} gives, in polynomial time, one of the $\exp$ many pairs $(O_i,y_i)$ of $\ObsCon_{\exp}$ along with the global parameters $\alpha,\beta$.
+The soundness guarantee of $1/m$ holds, where $m$ is now exponential in the number of qubits. \end{proof} \begin{proposition} $\ObsConExp$ is $\SuperQMAExp$-hard. \end{proposition} \begin{proof} The proof again carries over from the $\poly$ case.
+Here for each one of the exponentially many checks of the $\SuperQMAExp$, the mapping in \cref{prop:obsconpoly-hard-superqmapoly} gives, in polynomial time, one of the $\exp$ many pairs $(O_i,y_i)$ of $\ObsConExp$ along with the global parameters $\alpha,\beta$.
 This is all we need since we assume succinct access to both the checks and the pairs. \end{proof}